lsrob123/parking-fee-calculation/README.md

 Due to time restriction,

 - There is no authentication and authorisation.
 You can simply implement it using client credential flow with OAuth.
 - Logging works with console logger only.
-You can add Serilog as abstraction layer for logging with a borad range of logging media and services.
+However it is very easy to add something like Serilog as an abstraction layer for logging with a broad range of logging media and services.
 - No caching is included.
 - There is no consideration on timezone offset/difference, etc. All date times are assumed to be local.
 - No Swagger is added to the API.